+Pharmacy Benefit Drugs

+Drug Medical Necessity

+Acid Blockers

-Pharmacy Benefit Drugs Drug Medical Necessity Acid Blockers Voquezna (vonoprazan) Voquezna (vonoprazan) may be considered medically necessary for the treatment of erosive esophagitis in adult individuals when all the following are met: The individual is aged 18 years or older AND Has been diagnosed with erosive esophagitis AND Has received 8 consecutive weeks or more of therapy with a proton pump inhibitor (e.g., esomeprazole, lansoprazole, omeprazole) Brand Drugs for ADHD and S timulants for Other Psychiatric Conditions Brand stimulants Brand stimulants for ADHD and other psychiatric conditions may be considered medically necessary when: The individual has tried and failed a previous an adequate generic stimulant agent OR A suitable generic alternative is not currently available OR Has tried and failed a previous an adequate oral stimulant agent (brand or generic) and is or will be placed on a transdermal brand stimulant Qelbree (viloxazine extended release) Qelbree (viloxazine extended release) may be considered medically necessary for the treatment of attention deficit i cicase) medicany necessary for the treatment of attention deficit
+Voquezna (vonoprazan) Voquezna (vonoprazan) may be considered medically necessary for the treatment of erosive esophagitis in adult individuals when all the following are met: The individual is aged 18 years or older AND Has been diagnosed with erosive esophagitis AND Has received 8 consecutive weeks or more of therapy with a proton pump inhibitor (e.g., esomeprazole, lansoprazole, omeprazole)

+Pharmacy Benefit Drugs Drug Medical Necessity ANDThe prescribed quantity is 1 tablet per day Voquezna (vonoprazan) may be considered medically necessary for the relief of heartburn associated with nonerosive gastroesophageal reflux disease when all the following are met: • The individual is aged 18 years or older AND • The individual has tried and failed or had intolerance to three of the following generic medications: • Esomeprazole • Lansoprazole • Omeprazole • Pantoprazole • Rabeprazole AND • The prescribed quantity is 1 tablet per day Note: Use of OTC esomeprazole, lansoprazole, and omeprazole qualifies when use is documented in chart notes.
+Brand Drugs for ADHD and S timulants for Other Psychiatric Conditions Brand stimulants Brand stimulants for ADHD and other psychiatric conditions may be considered medically necessary when: The individual has tried and failed a previous an adequate generic stimulant agent OR A suitable generic alternative is not currently available OR Has tried and failed a previous an adequate oral stimulant agent (brand or generic) and is or will be placed on a transdermal brand stimulant Qelbree (viloxazine extended Qelbree (viloxazine extended release) may be considered release) medically necessary for the treatment of attention deficit

-Pharmacy Benefit Drugs Drug Medical Necessity hyperactivity disorder (ADHD) when the following criteria are met: The individual is aged 6 years or older AND Has tried and failed one generic stimulant or has contraindications to use of stimulants AND Has tried and failed generic atomoxetine or has contraindications to the use of atomoxetine AND Varance (liedovamfotamino The dose prescribed is ≤ 600 mg per day Verence (liedexemples are dimensional may be considered.)
+Pharmacy Benefit Drugs Drug Medical Necessity hyperactivity disorder (ADHD) when the following criteria are met: The individual is aged 6 years or older AND Has tried and failed one generic stimulant or has contraindications to use of stimulants AND Has tried and failed generic atomoxetine or has contraindications to the use of atomoxetine AND Varance (liedovamfatamina The dose prescribed is ≤ 600 mg per day Variance (listerary fortamine dimensional) may be considered.
 Vyvanse (lisdexamfetamine dimesylate) Vyvanse (lisdexamfetamine dimesylate) may be considered medically necessary for the treatment of ADHD when the individual has tried and failed or is intolerant to generic lisdexamfetamine dimesylate.
 Vyvanse (lisdexamfetamine dimesylate) may be considered medically necessary for the treatment of Binge Eating Disorder (BED) when medical records show that ALL of the DSM-5 criteria below for BED are met: 1.
 Recurrent episodes of binge eating.
-An episode of binge eating is characterized by both of the following: o Eating, in a discrete period of time (for example, within any 2-hour period), an amount of food that is definitely larger than most people would eat in a similar period of time under similar circumstances o A sense of lack of control overeating during the episode (for example, a feeling that one cannot stop eating or control what or how much one is eating) The binge-eating episodes are associated with three (or more) of the following: o Eating much more rapidly than normal o Eating large amounts of food when not feeling physically hungry
+An episode of binge eating is characterized by both of the following: • Eating, in a discrete period of time (for example, within any 2-hour period), an amount of food that is definitely larger than most people would eat in a similar period of time under similar circumstances • A sense of lack of control overeating during the episode (for example, a feeling that one cannot stop eating or control what or how much one is eating) 2.
+The binge-eating episodes are associated with three (or more) of the following: • Eating much more rapidly than normal • Eating until feeling uncomfortably full • Eating large amounts of food when not feeling physically hungry